eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 * the AMQP 1.0 Messaging Network has capacity to process events for the client's tenant and
 * the events published by the client comply with the format defined by the Event API.

 The protocol adapter checks the configured [message limit] ({{< relref "/concepts/resource-limits.md" >}}) before accepting any event messages.
-If the message limit is exceeded or the incoming event message cannot be processed, the connection to the client is closed.
+An exceeded message limit will cause an error.

+Any kind of error when processing an incoming event message will be reported back to the client if the client has subscribed on a dedicated error topic.
+See [Error Reporting via Error Topic]({{< relref "#error-reporting-via-error-topic" >}}) for details.

+If such an error subscription by the client exists, the error will by default be ignored after it got published on the error topic, otherwise the connection to the client will be closed.
+The handling of errors can further be controlled by means of an *on-error* property bag parameter set on the event message topic.
+Refer to [Error Handling]({{< relref "#error-handling" >}}) for details.

 The devices can optionally indicate a *time-to-live* duration for event messages and the content type of the payload by setting the *hono-ttl* and *content-type* properties explicitly in the `property-bag`.
 The `property-bag` is an optional collection of properties intended for the receiver of the message.
 A property bag is only allowed at the very end of a topic.
 It always starts with a `/?` character, followed by pairs of URL encoded property names and values that are separated by `&`.
 For example, a property bag containing two properties *seqNo* and *importance* looks like this: `/topic/name/?seqNo=10034&importance=high`.